-Zach London, M.D. is a Professor in the University of Michigan Medical School.
+Zach London, MD is a Professor in the University of Michigan Medical School.
 Dr. London grew up in Milwaukee, Wisconsin.
 He graduated Magna Cum Laude from Brown University in 1997.
 He attended medical school at the University of Wisconsin – Madison, graduating in 2001.
 He completed a Preliminary Medicine Internship at St. Joseph Mercy Hospital in Ann Arbor in 2001, followed by Neurology Residency at the University of Michigan.
 After graduation from residency, he did a one-year fellowship in Clinical Neurophysiology/EMG at the University of Michigan.

 He joined the University of Michigan faculty as a neuromuscular neurologist in 2006, and has served as Program Director of the neurology residency program.
-Dr. London developed a curriculum in electromyography, adopted by the American Association of Neuromuscular and Electrodiagnostic Medicine.

 Dr. London’s scholarly focus is the development of interactive educational tools.
 He created EMG Whiz, a popular web-based EMG training simulator.
 His work was fundamental in the development of two mobile applications to teach the tenets of neuroanatomic localization, Nerve Whiz and Neuro Localizer.
 He also co-designed and published The Lesion: Charcot’s Tournament, a tabletop strategy board game about neuroanatomy.
 He has published online learning modules for the American Academy of Neurology and other national organizations, in addition to traditional publishing research regarding medical education, safety, and pain in electrodiagnostic studies.